Lee Winroth

 Lee Winroth (born 2 September 1998) is a Swedish footballer and weightlifter.
-In football, she plays as a forward for Sundsvall.
+In football, she plays as a forward for Sundsvalls DFF.

 Powerlifting career

 Winroth broke a world record for lifting 190 kilograms in a deadlift at the age of 16.
 This was unofficial, however, as it took place during a training session.
 Videos of Winroth powerlifting went viral on YouTube.
 In February 2016, she repeated the feat in a competition, therefore becoming the official world record holder for deadlift.

 Personal life

 Winroth was diagnosed with scoliosis from a young age.